Anisodamine

-Anisodamine, also known as 7β-hydroxyhyoscyamine, is an anticholinergic and α1 adrenergic receptor antagonist used in the treatment of acute circulatory shock in China.
-It is given orally or by injection, as a racemic mixture (racanisodamine) or as a hydrobromide salt.
+Anisodamine, also known as 7β-hydroxyhyoscyamine, is a mAChR anticholinergic and α1 adrenergic receptor antagonist used in the treatment of acute circulatory shock in China.
+It is given orally or by injection, as a racemic mixture (racanisodamine) or as a hydrobromide salt of the natural enantiometer.
 Eye drops at 0.5% concentration for slowing the progression of myopia is also available in China.

 Anisodamine is a naturally occurring tropane alkaloid found in some plants of the family Solanaceae including Datura.
 Its Mandarin Chinese name 山莨菪碱 is given after Anisodus tanguticus (山莨菪 (shān làng dàng)).

+In rodents, anisodamine is more "selective" in its action compared to atropine.
+It poorly passes the blood-brain barrier and binds brain mAChR less tightly.
+In rodents, it exhibits weaker CNS effects, causes less mydriasis, but has approximately equal or slightly lower potency in blocking spasms and in reducing GI motility.
+Chinese textbooks consider it to have a similar spectrum of effects on humans.
+As a result, it (or rather, its synthetic racemic version) is widely used in China.
+It was added to China's national Essential Medicine List in 2012.